Loved by learners at thousands of companies

-Eugenia is a data scientist that enjoys not only doing machine learning projects but also telling stories with data.
+Eugenia is a passionate, dedicated, and proactive data scientist and Artificial Intelligence Consultant that enjoys not only doing machine learning projects but also telling stories with data.
 She obtained a Ph.D. from the University of Buenos Aires.
 She has taught university courses in mathematics and biology as well as online courses on Data Science.
 Having transitioned from an academic background into data science, Eugenia loves teaching concepts related to python programming, data science, and machine learning to help others also gain knowledge about these fields.

 What do other learners have to say?

 I've used other sites—Coursera, Udacity, things like that—but DataCamp's been the one that I've stuck with.

 DataCamp is the top resource I recommend for learning data science.

 DataCamp is by far my favorite website to learn from.